-- Soliciting or procuring surplus lines insurance contracts for clients or offering information of surplus lines insurance products to brokers or clients beyond the scope of underwriting policies or contracts
+- Negotiating, soliciting, effecting, procuring, or binding surplus lines insurance contracts for clients or offering advice, counsel, opinions, or explanations of surplus lines insurance products to agents or clients beyond the scope of underwriting policies or contracts, except for a general lines property and casualty agent making a referral of surplus lines business to a surplus lines agent that then completes the surplus lines transaction; or

 Persons performing the following activities do require a surplus lines license:

-- Contacting clients to obtain or confirm information to process an application for surplus lines insurance
+- Contacting clients to obtain or confirm information necessary to process an application for surplus lines insurance so long as the contact does not involve any activities for which a license would be required under subsection (a)(2) of this section;

-- Underwriting any insurance policy, contract, or coverage, including pricing the policy or contract
+- Performing the task of underwriting any insurance policy, contract, or coverage, including and without limitation, pricing of the policy or contract; or

 Surplus lines insurance policies must be reported to SLTX using an agency surplus lines license.
 Failure to file under an agency license may subject the firm to enforcement actions.